 10 Lesser-Known Yet Brutal Serial Killers

 It is said by many that anyone who would take a life is undeserving of the life they live—but what about those who would, and do, take the lives of many people?
-From a nineteenth century child murderer to a modern-day necrophiliac, this list looks at ten deranged serial killers who commonly go unnoticed.
+From a nineteenth century child murderer to a modern-day necrophiliac, this list looks at ten brutal serial killers who commonly go unnoticed.
 The entries in this list are arranged in no particular order.

 With 138 proven child murders behind him, and with a suspected total of at least four hundred, Luis Alfredo Garavito could by no means be left off of this list.
 According to a map on which Mr. Garavito indicated the locations of the remains of his various victims, his victims could easily exceed three hundred in number.